mshroom/WhereToStopForADrink/documentation/testing_document.md

 ## Performance

 The performance of the algorithms can be measured by running the application.
 Both shortest route algorithms and shortest path algorithms can be compared with various sizes of graphs.
 Below are the results of tests that have been run 10 times each to get the average speed.
 Graphs were created either from real data (using the addresses of 84 bars as an example) or, in case of bigger graphs, by generating graphs with random distances.
+Complete graphs were used with route algorithms and incomplete graphs with path algorithms.

 ### Route algorithms